shereefsakr/ansible-dev-install/README.md

-# ansible-ubuntu-dev-install
+# ansible-dev-install

-  *Disclaimer: this project is still in the inception phase, and isn't usable yet*
+This project is created with the purpose of preparing an ansible script to fully create the development environment of my need.

 ## Optional